 I have listed more balloon drop alternatives in the section below.

 To create a DIY balloon drop you will need:

 - two sheets of fabric (we used some window curtains that we no longer use)

 - cheap duct tape or masking tape

-- confetti (if you don't mine cleaning up the mess after)
+- paper confetti (if you don't mind cleaning up the mess after)